emilyriederer/website/content/post/grouping-data-quality/index.md

 **Grouped checks are more computational expensive.** Partitioning and grouping can make data check operations more expensive by disabling certain computational shortcuts[^3] and requiring more total data to be retained.
 This is particularly true if the data is indexed or partitioned along different dimensions than the groups used for checks.
 The extra time required to run more fine-grained checks could become intractable or at least unappealing, particularly in an interactive or continuous integration context.
 However, in many cases it could be a better use of time to more rigorously test recently loaded data as opposed to (or in conjunction with) running higher-level checks across larger swaths of data.

 **Some grouped checks can be achieved in other ways.** This is really the same argument as the third point discussed above.
-Some (but not all) of these checks can be mocked by creating composite variables or, in the case of `Great Expectation`'s python-based API, writing custom code to partition data before applying checks[^4].
+Some (but not all) of these checks can be mocked by creating composite variables, using other built-in features[^4], or, in the case of `Great Expectation`'s python-based API, writing custom code to partition data before applying checks[^5].
 However, there solutions seem to defy part of the benefits of these tools: semantically meaningful checks wrapped in readable syntax and ready for use out-of-the-box.
 This also implies that grouped operations are far less than first-class citizens.
 This also limits the ability to make use of some of the excellent functionality these tools offer for documenting data quality checks in metadata and reporting on their outcomes.

-**Not doing grouped checks at all.** Perhaps grouped data checks seem excessive.
-After all, data quality checks do not, perhaps, aim to guarantee every field is 100% correct.
+**Grouped data check might seem excessive.** After all, data quality checks do not, perhaps, aim to guarantee every field is 100% correct.
 Rather, they are higher-level metrics which aim to catch signals of deeper issues.
 My counterargument is largely based in the first use case listed above.
 Without testing data at the right level of granularity, checks could almost do more harm than good if they promote a false sense of data quality by masking issues.

 **"But we monitor our data with machine learning."** There's a fair amount of work currently (not necessarily with the tools that I've named) with using machine learning and anomaly detection approaches to detect data quality issues.
 Some might argue that these advanced approaches lessen the need for heavily tailor, user-specified data checks.
 Personally, I struggle to agree with that.
 I believe domain context can go a long way to solving data issues and is often worth the investment.